 There are several benefits of being your own boss, either as a business owner or a freelance worker.
 One of these is the flexibility when it comes to your work hours, as well as the schedule for your vacation.
 However, along with the perks, are some challenges, which include the need to file your taxes promptly.
-This means that you should file your income taxes quarterly as much as possible.
+This means that you should file your self-employed income taxes quarterly as much as possible.

 One of the primary things that you need to remember if you are self-employed is to settle your tax dues quarterly.
 In this case, you have to take note of when quarterly taxes are due, which are consistent during the 15th of April, June, September, and January.
 However, these dates may be subjected to change, particularly during unforeseen situations such as a global pandemic.